Illinois Early Childhood Senior Leader 2014 Cohort

 “Becoming an Illinois Early Childhood Senior Leader has allowed me to elevate my understanding of early childhood policymaking and systems.
 I feel this program has given me the tools to help me feel comfortable as well as confident when advocating for children and families.”

 As the site manager for an agency’s baby-toddler nursery in Chicago’s northern suburbs, Pamela Staples has become a master juggler.
-Whether monitoring and maintaining compliance standards set by oversight organizations, motivating her staff through thoughtful mentoring or fostering positive relationships with parents by truly listening to their questions and concerns, she acts as an inspring leader who stays focused on what matters most: the educational development of the children she serves.
+Whether monitoring and maintaining compliance standards set by oversight organizations, motivating her staff through thoughtful mentoring or fostering positive relationships with parents by truly listening to their questions and concerns, she acts as an inspiring leader who stays focused on what matters most: the educational development of the children she serves.
 Pamela holds a Master of Science in Child Development from Erikson Institute and a Bachelor of Arts in Early Childhood Leadership and Advocacy from Kendall College.

 Assistant Director of Community Systems Development